-• SHUTTER DRIVE INDUCTION CHARGER INSTALLATION
+SHUTTER DRIVE INDUCTION CHARGER INSTALLATION

-The shutter drive induction charger is available as an upgrade to replace the solar panel charger.
-In some areas the solar panel charger may prove insufficient to keep the shutter drive lithium battery fully charged.
+The shutter drive induction charger is now standard to replace the solar panel charger.
 The induction charger will fully charge the lithium battery when the observatory is placed in its park position when not in use.
 This product represents a further remarkable use of technology to keep Pulsar Observatories way ahead of its competitors.